 Integrated and ecosystem-based management, founded on sound sectoral management (E.g. EAF) is today seen as a prerequisite for maintaining the health of the oceans so that they can deliver the full potential for fish food production.
 This will in turn result in an increased ability of the oceans to contribute to food security and reduction of poverty.
+This project supports an integrated approach

-Limited experience exists in some regions of the world at maintaining or recovering the sustainability of the oceans through an integrated management approach and through arrangements for cooperation between the Fisheries and Environmental agencies, supported by a common or coordinated advisory science framework that underpins regulation and policy.
+Experience exists in some regions of the world at maintaining or recovering the sustainability of the oceans through an integrated management approach and through arrangements for cooperation between the Fisheries and Environmental agencies, both supported by a common or coordinated advisory science framework that underpins regulation and policy.
 This connection does not exist or is still very poorly developed in many developing regions around the world.